OfficeDev/office-scripts-docs/docs/resources/samples/filter-table-get-visible-range.md

     table1.getColumnByName('Station').getFilter()
       .applyValuesFilter([key]);

-    // Get the visible when a single filter is active. const rangeView = table1.getRange().getVisibleView();
+    // Get the visible view when a single filter is active. const rangeView = table1.getRange().getVisibleView();

     // Create a JSON object with every visible row.